 In addition to anchoring NBC4’s weekday sports news, Roggin is the host of ‘Going Roggin,’ a new 30 minute sports commentary program that airs Fridays at 3 p.m. and Sundays at 12 midnight, following the NBC4 News at 11 p.m.
-He is also the creator and host of ‘The Challenge,’ NBC4's multi-platform half-hour post-game show, which airs following ’Sunday Night Football.’
-Roggin also hosts his own radio show on The Beast 980, weekdays from 12 p.m. - 3 p.m.
+He is also the creator and host of ‘The Challenge,’ NBC4's live multi-platform half-hour post-game show, which immediately follows ’Sunday Night Football.’
+Roggin also hosts his own radio show on The Dodgers radio station AM 570, weekdays from 12 p.m. - 2 p.m.

-As the leading sports anchor in Southern California, he has earned 30 local Emmy Awards, 22 Golden Mike Awards, three prestigious Associated Press Awards and numerous Press Club Awards for his sports segments, specials and series.
-Roggin also was bestowed the Joseph M. Quinn Award for Lifetime Achievement from The Los Angeles Press Club in 2013.
+As the leading sports anchor in Southern California, he has earned more than 30 L.A.
+Emmy Awards, 22 Golden Mike Awards, three prestigious Associated Press Awards and numerous Press Club Awards for his sports segments, specials and series.

-Roggin is one of the few local NBC4 sportscasters who also work for the NBC Network during the Olympic Games.
+Roggin is one of the few local sportscasters nationwide who also works for the NBC Network during the Olympic Games.
 He was a network host and reporter for the Games in London, Vancouver, Beijing, Athens, Turin, Sydney, and Salt Lake.
-On the local level, Roggin has covered every Olympics since 1984.
+He has covered every Olympics since 1984.

 Roggin joined NBC4 as the weekend sports anchor and weekday reporter.
-In June 1986, he became the station's primary sports anchor and reporter.
-Roggin expanded his role at the station in 1985 when he created and became host and executive producer of ‘Sunday Night Sports.’
+In 1986, he became the station's primary sports anchor and reporter.
+Roggin expanded his role in 1985 when he created and became host and executive producer of ‘Sunday Night Sports.’

-Well-known for his use of humor and satire in his sports reporting, Roggin created segments such as the ‘Hall of Shame,’ which features video clips of humorous and unforgettable sports moments, and ‘Roggin’s Heroes,’ which highlights remarkable or extraordinary plays occurring in the world of sports. ’Roggin’s Heroes’ was developed into a nationally syndicated, weekly show in 1990.
+Well-known for his use of humor and satire in his sports reporting, Roggin created segments such as the ‘Hall of Shame,’ which featured video clips of humorous and unforgettable sports moments, and ‘Roggin’s Heroes,’ which highlights remarkable or extraordinary plays occurring in the world of sports. ’Roggin’s Heroes’ was developed into a nationally syndicated, weekly show in 1990.
 The Roggin's Heroes segment continues to this day in his newscasts.

 Roggin began his broadcasting career in 1976 as a sports anchor, reporter and play-by-play announcer for KIKO Radio in Globe, Arizona.
 In 1977, he became the sports anchor, reporter and sports director for KBLU Radio and KYEL-TV in Yuma, Arizona.
 The next year, he became the sports director and anchor for KVUE-TV in Austin, Texas, and during that same year moved to Phoenix, Arizona, to become the weekday sports anchor at KPNX-TV.

 Originally from Detroit, Roggin was raised in Phoenix and attended Phoenix College, where he studied broadcasting.
-Roggin is married, has five children and lives with his family in the San Fernando Valley.
+Roggin lives with his family in the San Fernando Valley.